princeahmed/wp-portfolio-showcase/readme.txt

 After installing the plugin a new page will be created titled "Portfolio".
 This page will be used for viewing all the portfolio items.

-You can place the portfolio showcase section in any page, by using the `[wp_portfolio_showcase]` shortcode.
+You can place the portfolio showcase section in any page, by using the `[portfolio_showcase]` shortcode.

 == Compatibility ==